vighneshiyer/publications/papers/thesis/chapters/intro.typ

 However, it is more useful to piece apart three _particular_ aspects of Moore's Law and examine them separately.

 1. _Total integration complexity scaling_: the maximum number of components that are integrated in a complete digital system, deployed and programmed as "one unified system"
-2. _Integration density scaling_: the maximum number of components (i.e. transistors) that can be integrated per _mm#super[2]_ of silicon area
+2. _Integration density scaling_: the maximum number of transistors that can be fabricated per _mm#super[2]_ of silicon area
-3. _Cost per component scaling_: the cost per transistor (for logic and/or SRAMs) in increasingly advanced (i.e. scaled down) fabrication technologies
+3. _Cost per component scaling_: the cost per transistor (for logic and/or SRAMs) in increasingly scaled down fabrication technologies

 // 3 types of scaling:
 //    - costs per transistor (purely process driven)